CDS: Data Science

 Sample Pathway

-Below is an example of a four-year plan of a College of General Studies student pursuing a degree in Data Science.
-Students will work with their CGS academic advisors and the CDS advising team to plan their own pathway to a BS in Data Science degree.
+Below is an example of a four-year plan of a College of General Studies student who intends to complete a Bachelor of Science in Data Science.
+Students will work with their CGS academic advisor and the CDS advising team to plan their own pathway to a BS in Data Science degree.

 Current CGS sophomore students who are interested in switching to the Data Science major should refer to the CDS Electives page for guidance on selecting the appropriate electives to work towards this degree program.

-Students will complete 128 credits, with at least 641 credits required for the major:
+Students will complete 128 units, with at least 641 units required for the major:

 • Statistics understanding through completing CAS MA 213 OR CAS MA 214 (recommended)